-The number of residential mortgages refinanced in California declined in the fourth quarter (Q4) of 2018.
-Just 36,400 mortgages were refinanced in Q4 2018, less than half of the 79,700 refinances closed one year earlier.
+The number of residential mortgages refinanced in California rose slightly in the first quarter (Q1) of 2019.
+43,600 mortgages were refinanced in Q1 2019, above the 38,200 mortgage refinances taking place in the previous quarter but still well below the number of refinances closed one year earlier.

 2012 was the bottom of a 60-year rate cycle: 30 years of descending mortgage rates, followed by another 30 years of rising mortgage rates.
 Thus, the long-term outlook is one of steadily rising rates.
-However, the Federal Reserve (the Fed) has signaled they are finished raising rates in 2019, which will keep interest rates low for the next three-to-four years before they resume their upward march.
-Therefore, expect refinances to rise from their bottom in 2019, in tandem with decreasing interest rates.
+However, the Federal Reserve (the Fed) has signaled they are finished raising rates in 2019 and are even likely to drop rates later this year, which will keep interest rates low for the next three-to-four years before they resume their upward march.
+Therefore, expect refinances to continue to rise slightly in 2019-2020, in tandem with decreasing interest rates.

 |Refinance loan amount||

 Average 30-year FRM rate